dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

    merchandising, recommendations, and promotional spend.
 2. **Can we apply US genre insights to Canada?** The two markets share significant cultural and demographic overlap.
-If Rock and Alternative dominate in the US, there's a reasonable hypothesis that the same push in Canada, our #2 market could lift revenue per customer there too.
+If Rock and Alternative dominate in the US, there's a reasonable hypothesis that the same push in Canada, our #2 market, could lift revenue per customer there too.
 This is the kind of cross-market insight that makes regional marketing efficient.